Introduction: Gluten-Free Chocolate Roulade Sponge With Chocolate Ganache

 Preheat the oven to 180ºC or 350ºF

-Whisk egg yolks and sugar until creamy,
+Whisk egg yolks and sugar until creamy, fold in the cocoa.

 Whisk the egg whites until the form soft peaks and fold into the egg and sugar mixture.

-Pour into a baking tray lined with baking paper and spread gently into the corners (in France they often use a flat baking tray and the paper is twisted at each corner to hold in the batter.
+Pour into a baking tray lined with unbleached baking paper and spread gently into the corners (in France they often use a flat baking tray and the paper is twisted at each corner to hold in the batter.